immerjs/immer/readme.md

 -   [robodux](https://github.com/neurosnap/robodux) _flexible way to reduce redux boilerplate_
 -   [immer-reducer](https://github.com/epeli/immer-reducer) _Type-safe and terse Redux reducers with Typescript_
 -   [redux-ts-utils](https://github.com/knpwrs/redux-ts-utils) _Everything you need to create type-safe applications with Redux with a strong emphasis on simplicity_
+-   [react-state-tree](https://github.com/suchipi/react-state-tree) _Drop-in replacement for useState that persists your state into a redux-like state tree_
 -   ... and [many more](https://www.npmjs.com/browse/depended/immer)

 ## How does Immer work?